How Smoking Affects the Procedure and Recovery

 Nicotine, a potent substance in cigarettes, can counteract the effects of anaesthesia.
 This resistance may lead to an unpredictable response to sedatives and pain management post-surgery.

-Breast Lift Smoking: How Smoking Affects The Procedure And Recovery Breast Lift Smoking
+Breast Lift Smoking: How Smoking Affects the Procedure and Recovery Breast Lift Smoking

 Pre-Surgery Recommendations for Smokers